luiscoco/ASP-WebApp-.NET-Framework-4.7.2_and_deploy_to_Docker_Desktop/README.md

 We chose the new project main features

 ![image](https://github.com/luiscoco/ASP-WebApp-.NET-Framework-7.2/assets/32194879/9dff42cd-5778-413e-aef1-cd28a8dbb981)

+## 2. Project folder structure and main files description

+### 2.1.
+Default Folder Structure

+**App_Data**

+Used to store application data files like local databases, XML files, etc.

+It's a secure folder that is not accessible directly via URLs.

+**App_Start**

+Contains class files which are executed at application start.

+Common files include **RouteConfig.cs** for routing configuration, **BundleConfig.cs** for bundling and minification of CSS and JS files, etc.

+**Content**

+Houses **CSS** files and other static content like **images**.

+**Controllers**

+Contains Controller classes.

+Controllers respond to HTTP requests and execute appropriate actions.

+**Models**

+Contains classes representing data models.

+These models often correspond to database tables.

+**Scripts**

+Stores JavaScript files and libraries, such as jQuery, Bootstrap JS, etc.

+**Views**

+Holds the Razor view files for the application.
+It's typically structured into subfolders corresponding to the controllers.

+**_ViewStart.cshtml** - Contains common view settings; executed before the rendering of each view.

+**_Layout.cshtml** - Common layout file (like a template) used by other views.

+**Fonts**

+(Optional) For custom fonts used in your application.

+**bin**

+Contains the compiled assemblies (DLLs) including your application’s code.

+## 3. Workflow after running the WebApp

 When we run the application the first file we start is **Global.asax**